slarmoo/.github/profile/simon/simonReact/simonReactP1.md

         └─ scores.jsx
 ```

-Notice how much better structured the code is and how we have leveraged Vite and React to not only build a reactive SPA, but to modularize the code.
+Notice how much better structured the code is and how we have leveraged Vite and React not only to build a reactive SPA but also to modularize the code.

 If you run the code in the debugger by running `npm run dev` or deploy the code using the `deployReact.sh` script you should see the following.